AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 During pipeline execution, a number of metrics are captured and compared to either the key performance indicators (KPIs) defined by the business owner or to standards set by Adobe Managed Services.

-These are reported using three-tiered rating system as defined in the next section
+These are reported using three-tiered rating system.

->[!NOTE]
->
->To learn about tests supported by Cloud Manager for AEM as a Cloud Service, see the [AEM as a Cloud Service documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/test-results/overview-test-results.html).

-## Three-Tiered Ratings  {#three-tier-gates-while-running-a-pipeline}
+## Three-Tiered Ratings {#three-tiered-ratings}

 There are three gates in the pipeline: